 3. Higher Yield and Better Productivity

 Regular moisture enhances root thickness, length, and weight.
-Farmers experience 10–20% improved yield using Driptech Rain Pipes.
+Farmers experience 10–20% improved yield using Driptech’ Laser Spray ( Rain Pipe / Rain Hose).

 Farmers’ Experiences